avocadoali/junction-2022/README.md

 We think payment data is highly sensetive data and should never be transmitted without a form of encryption.
 Encryption would make the theft of credit card data much more difficult and therefore more unlikely.
 Concerning the backlog of the transaction history the same holds, it is irresponsible to keep them lying around unencrypted.
 We are not sure why they are even stored at all, because each payment terminal will communicate with the banking network anyways but if they are necessary, at least keep them encrypted!

-We used Visa cards for the Demonstration, but MasterCard work the some way with some minor differneces in the filesystem.
+We used Visa cards for the Demonstration, but MasterCard work the some way with some minor differences in the filesystem.